As an Amazon Associate, I earn from qualifying purchases. All affiliate links are marked with an asterisk (*). Thank You! Read more here.

 - The New York Times has a free-to-use learning network.
-You’ll find teaching resources, quizzes, and vocabulary, writing prompts, contests and challenges.
+You’ll find teaching resources, quizzes, vocabulary, writing prompts contests, and challenges.
 It’s geared primarily toward middle and high school teachers.
 I enjoy the picture prompts.

 - Most teachers have the Think-Pair-Share technique in their toolkits.
-This article “Getting the “Think-Pair-Share” Technique Right” is a great refresher.
+The article “Getting the “Think-Pair-Share” Technique Right” is a great refresher.
 There’s even an added tip that includes using a dry-erase board.

 Personal Development and Wellness Resources

 - When the school year begins, stress levels increase.
 It turns out recovery is a skill.
 It’s possible to get better at it with practice.
 Part of the challenge is to figure out what works for you.
 It’s different for everyone.
 Here are some tips.

 - Many people struggle to find the time to read.
 The act of reading, regardless of what it is, has been found to promote longevity.
 There are other cognitive benefits as well.
 Some of the research suggests it also increases empathy.

 - Maybe it's time to stop thinking so much.

 Here is a quote I’ve been revisiting this week: